Updated 22 January 2021

-At this point it is expected that for every case of diagnosed COVID-19, a further 2 to 3 cases will be diagnosed.
+In the absence of dedicated control measures, it is expected that every case of diagnosed COVID-19 will generate a further 2 to 3 cases.

-The virus is transmitted primarily through respiratory droplets.
-There is ongoing research to determine if there are other possible modes of transmission such as faecal or through the air.
+The virus is primarily transmitted primarily through respiratory droplets.
+There is mounting evidence demonstrating the relevance of aerosol spread and ongoing research to determine if there are other possible modes of transmission such as faecal.

 Hand hygiene remains the single best action individuals can take to reduce their risk of acquiring any respiratory or gastrointestinal tract infection.
 Annual influenza vaccination remains an important infection prevention measure.